Skip to main content Skip to footer

 • Hon.
 Piper McCraw, TBLS Board Certified in Family Law and in Child Welfare Law, Judge of the 469th District Court, Children’s Commission Jurist in Residence, Training Committee Chair, and Trial Skills Training Moderator

 • Hon.
-Gary Coley, Judge of the 74th District Court of McLennan County
+Gary Coley, former Judge of the 74th District Court of McLennan County

 • Hon.
 Robert Falkenberg, Associate Judge of Child Protection Court of South Texas